-The Series A Preferred Stock may be redeemed upon a Deemed Liquidation Event.
-The Series A Preferred Stock may be redeemed at \$1.932 per share, or the holders of Series A Preferred Stock may receive an amount equal to the amount entitled if the Series A Preferred Stock converted into shares of common stock on a 1.2804:1 basis on the redemption date.
-At September 30, 2017, the shares of Series A Preferred Stock were not redeemable and the likelihood of an occurrence of a Deemed Liquidation Event was not deemed to be probable.
+The preferred stock may be redeemed upon a Deemed Liquidation Event.
+The Series A and Series B Preferred Stock may be redeemed at \$1.932 and \$8.346 per share, respectively, or the holders of preferred stock may receive an amount equal to the amount entitled if the preferred stock converted into shares of common stock on a 1.2804:1 basis on the redemption date; provided however, that no shares of Series A Preferred Stock may be redeemed until all shares of Series B Preferred Stock have been redeemed.
+At December 31, 2017, the shares of preferred stock were not redeemable and the likelihood of an occurrence of a Deemed Liquidation Event was not deemed to be probable.